detectorvision/deltamasses/readme.md

 deltaMasses has been opensourced in april 2018.

+It is programmed in Java using XSWT and the free https://www.postgresql.org database.

 Right now, there is no official download for end-users.
 This will follow soon.